RexSkz/json-diff-kit/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][download-badge]][npm-url]

-> A better JSON differ & viewer.
+A better JSON differ & viewer.

+> Notice: considering most of the browsers now support ES6, this library has only the ES6 version.
+If you need the compatibility with older browsers, please configure the compiler in your project (e.g. add this library to the `include` field in `babel.config.js`).

 ## Install